Renal Artery Stenosis

 Revascularization

-One unresolved issue is how to determine whether revascularization will salvage renal function when the renal artery is totally occluded.
-Features that may predict successful restoration of renal function include the following:
+One unresolved issue is how to determine whether revascularization will salvage kidney function when the renal artery is totally occluded.
+Features that may predict successful restoration of kidney function include the following:

 Angioplasty and stenting